BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 <summary>Control board box</summary>

 <br/>

-he control board box currently supports Bigtreetech MMB CAN V1 and V2 boards.
+The control board box currently supports Bigtreetech MMB CAN V1 and V2 boards.
 The box is sized to accommodate both board versions, with each having its own dedicated mounting bracket.
 <br/>

 [Assembly video](https://youtu.be/oLnCz8qqsjE?si=0IGYUk-QMdZsbvs8) on YouTube.